ielab/sysrev-seed-collection/experiments/sdr_document_ranking/README.md

 ***

-Please refer to paper "From Little Things Big Things Grow: A Collection with Seed Studies for Medical Systematic Review Literature Search"
+Please refer to the paper "From Little Things Big Things Grow: A Collection with Seed Studies for Medical Systematic Review Literature Search"